 decision to change direction and write for an adult readership.

-I’ve written seven novels, Fragile Lies, Stolen Child, The Lost
+I’ve written eight novels, Fragile Lies, Sleep Sister,

-Sister (which sells on Amazon.com as The Prodigal Sister) The
+The Lost Sister (available on Amazon.com as The Prodigal Sister),

 I hope to write many more novels.
 All I need to do is hold